 Two Malaysians on Diamond Princess cruise liner tested positive for COVID-19: Health Ministry

-Posting on his Facebook page, Malaysian Health director-general Noor Hisham Abdullah noted that the cruise liner has the largest cluster of cases outside China.
+Posting on his Facebook page, Malaysian director-general of health Noor Hisham Abdullah noted that the cruise liner has the largest cluster of cases outside China.

 “Two Malaysians on Diamond Princess cruise were confirmed to be infected with COVID-19 and two more pending (are) awaiting anxiously for their results,” he said.